 What is your favorite oatmeal topping?

-Slow Cooked Irish Oatmeal Topped with Cinnamon, Apples and Sugar
+Slow Cooker Irish Oatmeal topped with Apples, Cinnamon and Sugar

 - 1 cup steel cut oats